Quipex/obsidian-habit-tracking/README.md

 ## Installation

+At the moment, the plugin is not available on the marketplace.
+It's still in review: <https://github.com/obsidianmd/obsidian-releases/pull/8087>

-To use the plugin simply install it from the Obsidian marketplace.
+~~To use the plugin simply install it from the Obsidian marketplace.~~

 ## Usage